great-expectations/great_expectations/docs/getting_started/cli_init.rst

 Within the CLI, it's easy to profile our data.

-Warning: For large data sets, the current default profiler may run slowly and impose significant I/O and compute load.
-Be cautious when executing against shared databases.
+Note: To avoid significant I/O and compute load, the current default profiler will profile based on the first 1000 records of each table or file.

 .. code-block:: bash